develad/amazon-scraper/README.md

 # Amazon Scraper powerd by express.js

 ### To use this project you need to do the following steps:

-    * npm i
+* run npm i command in the terminal

 * set the URL'S of the Amazon products and the maximum buyPrice in the config.js file

-    * npm run dev
+* run npm run dev command in the terminal

 ## there are 2 routes:
 1) http://localhost:5000/allitems for all the products that were being scrapted